 The following format will be used by all of the groups:

 - One committee of four professors examines the student in an oral examination that typically lasts two hours; or two committees of two professors examine the student in two oral examinations that typically last one hour each.

 - The research supervisor(s) will not participate in the oral examinations, but may be present as an observer.

 - In order to ensure uniform Department-wide standards, at least one of the four examining professors will be from outside the student’s group.

-After the oral examinations, the research supervisor and the four professors will meet to decide whether the student passes or fails the Ph.D. qualifying examination.
+After the oral examinations, the research supervisor and the four examiners will discuss to decide whether the student passes or fails the PhD qualifying examination.
 Discussion and decision will be based on the student’s performance in the oral examinations, their background statement, any published papers, and the supervisor’s confidential report.
 Following the discussion, the committee will vote on the outcome.
 If there is more than one supervisor, only the principal supervisor will vote.
 There are three possible outcomes:

-The chair and graduate coordinator of each group will notify the ECE Graduate Office of the outcome of the Ph.D. qualifying examination within one week of its completion.
-The ECE Graduate Office will notify students of the outcome of the Ph.D. qualifying examination in writing.
+The ECE Graduate Office will notify students of the outcome of the PhD qualifying examination in writing.